-- Part 1: Formal specification of imperative programs.
+- Part 1: Hoare logic.
 Formal versus informal methods.
 Specification using preconditions and postconditions. - Axioms and rules of inference.
 Hoare logic for a simple language with assignments, sequences, conditionals and while-loops.
 Syntax-directedness. - Loops and invariants.
-Various examples illustrating loop invariants and how they can be found.
-FOR-loops and derived rules.
-Arrays and aliasing. - Partial and total correctness.
+Various examples illustrating loop invariants and how they can be found. - Partial and total correctness.
 Hoare logic for proving termination.
-Variants. - Semantics, metatheory, mechanisation Mathematical interpretation of Hoare logic.
-Soundness, completeness and decidability.
-Assertions, annotation and verification conditions.
-Weakest preconditions and strongest postconditions; their relationship to Hoare logic and its mechanisation. - Additional topics.
-Discussion of correct-by-construction methods versus post-hoc verification.
-Proof of correctness versus property checking.
-Recent developments in Hoare logic such as separation logic. - Part 2: Specifying state transition systems.
+Variants. - Semantics and metatheory Mathematical interpretation of Hoare logic.
+Semantics and soundness of Hoare logic. - Separation logic Separation logic as a resource-aware reinterpretation of Hoare logic to deal with aliasing in programs with pointers. - Part 2: Model checking.
+Models.
 Representation of state spaces.
-Reachable states. - Checking reachability properties.
-Fixed-point calculations.
-Symbolic methods using binary decision diagrams.
-Finding counter-examples. - Examples.
-Various uses of reachability calculations. - Temporal properties and logic.
+Reachable states. - Temporal logic.
 Linear and branching time.
-Intervals.
+Temporal operators.
 Path quantifiers.
-Brief history.
-CTL and LTL.
-PSL for clocked hardware.

-- Model checking.
-Simple algorithms for verifying that temporal properties hold.
-Reachability analysis as a special case. - Applications and more recent developments Simple software and hardware examples.
+CTL, LTL, and CTL. - Model checking.
+Simple algorithms for verifying that temporal properties hold. - Applications and more recent developments Simple software and hardware examples.
 CEGAR (counter-example guided abstraction refinement).

-- be able to prove simple programs correct by hand and implement a simple program verifier; - be familiar with the theory and use of Hoare logic and its mechanisation; - be able to write properties in a variety of temporal logics; - be familiar with the core ideas of model checking.
+• be able to prove simple programs correct by hand and implement a simple program verifier;

+- be familiar with the theory and use of separation logic; - be able to write simple models and specify them using temporal logic; - be familiar with the core ideas of model checking, and be able to implement a simple model checker.